commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

 <!-- What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated. -->

 - To ensure the order, we need to remove and add line items, which means a bigger payload, so performance overhead.
-- [Add TextLineItem](https://docs.commercetools.com/api/projects/shoppingLists#add-textlineitem) is not checking the data is exists, so a user could add the exact same data multiple times, so it's hard to know the order by just checking the object, so in this case, if the data is the same, the order will not be changed.
+- [Add TextLineItem](https://docs.commercetools.com/api/projects/shoppingLists#add-textlineitem) is not checking if the data exists.
+A user could add the exact same data multiple times.
+It's hard to know the order by just checking the object.
+In this case, if the data is the same, the order will not be changed.